openfaas/faas-netes/chart/openfaas/README.md

 You can also review recommended Pro values in [values-pro.yaml](values-pro.yaml)

-### Installing OpenFaaS without Cluster Admin access
+#### Installing OpenFaaS Pro without Cluster Admin access

-In order to install OpenFaaS, you need to create at least one namespace, a Cluster Admin role and Custom Resource Definitions (CRDs), however some DevOps teams prevent business teams from getting access to Cluster Admin.
+In order to install OpenFaaS Pro, you need to create at least one namespace, a Cluster Admin role and Custom Resource Definitions (CRDs), however some DevOps teams prevent business teams from getting access to Cluster Admin.

 This option is reserved for OpenFaaS Pro customers, see the installation steps here: [Split installation instructions](https://github.com/openfaas/openfaas-pro/blob/master/split-installation.md)

 See also:

 * Scale-down to zero (in this document)
 * [OpenFaaS Pro SSO/OIDC](https://docs.openfaas.com/openfaas-pro/sso/)
 * [OpenFaaS Pro Kafka Event Connector](https://docs.openfaas.com/openfaas-pro/kafka-events/)